2008 State Income Tax Rates Adjusted for Inflation

-The 2008 state tax brackets have been adjusted for inflation using a process called indexing.
+The Franchise Tax Board (FTB) today announced that the 2008 state tax brackets have been adjusted for inflation using a process called “indexing.”

 “By indexing the tax rates, a California household with unchanged income will pay 5 percent less in State income taxes,” said State Controller and FTB Chair John Chiang.

 The state is adjusting the tax brackets, filing requirement thresholds, the standard deduction, and certain credits based on the inflation rate of 5.0 percent, as measured by the California Consumer Price Index for all urban consumers from June 2007 to June 2008.
 Last year’s inflation rate measured 3.1 percent.

 The standard deduction will increase for single or married filing separate taxpayers from $3,516 to $3,692.
 For joint, surviving spouse, or head of household taxpayers, the standard deduction increases from $7,032 to $7,384.
 The personal exemption credit amount for single, separate, and head of household taxpayers will increase from $94 to $99 and for joint or surviving spouse from $188 to $198.
 The dependent exemption credit increases from $294 to $309 for each dependent.
 Renter’s credit is available for single filers with adjusted gross income of $34,936 or less and joint filers with adjusted gross income of $69,872 or less.